SturmEnte/silent-ban/README.md

 }
 ```

-- To silently ban a user just put their user id in the "users" array
+To silently ban a user just put their user id in the "users" array.
+Alternativly you can also define a environment variable called "BANNED_USERS" and put a JSON array in it